kf1day/ampere/README.md

 Legal event (such as successful auth) removes penalties.
 If penalties are too high, host is blocking in configured chain via `iptables` syscall.
 Each violator is stored in SQLite database.
-Chain is flushing on application start, then saved rules are applying again.
+Chain is flushing on application start, then saved rules are applying back again.

 ## Dependencies: